NethermindEth/Forta-Agents/ETH-Merge-Bots/Changes-in-Block-Difficulty/README.md

     - `blockDifficulty`: The current block's difficulty.
     - `movingAverage`: The moving average of the last `NUMBER_OF_BLOCKS_TO_CHECK` blocks.
     - `decreasePercentage`: The decrease in percentage.

+- ETH-2-3

+  - Fired when there is no change in the total difficulty between the previous and the current block, i.e. when current block difficulty is 0.
+  - Severity is always set to "Info".
+  - Type is always set to "Info".
+  - Metadata includes:
+    - `previousBlockTotalDifficulty`: The total difficulty at the previous block
+    - `currentBlockTotalDifficulty`: The total difficulty at the current block

 ## Test Data